 1 egg white, whisked ***optional

-- In a large bowl, stir the 3 cups of whole wheat flour ( reserve the 3 tbsp of whole wheat flour…this is for dusting the pot you will cook this bread in & putting 1 tbsp in the bread dough before baking) bread flour, oats, salt , 1/4 cup pumpkin seeds, the 2 tbsp of flaxseed, poppy-seed & sesame seed together.
+- In a large bowl, stir the 3 cups of whole wheat flour ( reserve the 3 tbsp of whole wheat flour…this is for dusting the pot you will cook the bread in & putting 1 tbsp on the bread dough before baking) bread flour, oats, yeast, salt , 1/4 cup pumpkin seeds, the 2 tbsp of flaxseed, poppy-seed & sesame seed together.

 - Whisk the honey & water together in a bowl or measuring cup.
 Add this to the flour mixture.
 Stir until completely combined & there isn’t any dry ingredients at the bottom of the bowl.
 I use my hands to finish mixing this together